Bellinger HR sends Dodgers to 3rd World Series in 4 years - WHIZ News

 HUGE DOUBLE PLAY

-The Braves had just taken a 3-2 lead on Austin Riley’s RBI single in the fourth when the Dodgers turned an unconventional double play.
+The Braves had just taken a 3-2 lead on Austin Riley’s RBI single when the Dodgers turned an unconventional double play in the fourth.
 With runners on second and third, and the infield playing back, Nick Markakis hit a hard grounder to third baseman Justin Turner.
 Swanson got caught in a rundown between third and home.
 He was tagged out when Turner dived at him before getting up and throwing to Seager at third to get Riley.

+Asked about momentum changes in the game, Roberts said that play “started it, to kind of keep the game where it was at.”

 GOING DEEP